Satoshi Mikami

 Satoshi Mikami (三上 哲, Mikami Satoshi) is a Japanese actor and voice actor from Tokyo.
-He is the best known official dubbing roles for Benedict Cumberbatch, especially in Doctor Strange and Avengers film series.
+He is the best known official dubbing roles for Benedict Cumberbatch, especially in Doctor Strange and the film series Avengers.

+Before pursuing a career in voice-acting, he was the lead singer of D.O.M.E., a short-lived spinoff group based on, and which included original members from, Omega Tribe.